rpardini/docker-registry-proxy/README.md

 On each Docker host that is to use the cache:

-- [Configure Docker proxy](https://docs.docker.com/network/proxy/) pointing to the caching server
+- [Configure Docker proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) pointing to the caching server
 - Add the caching server CA certificate to the list of system trusted roots.
 - Restart `dockerd`

-Do it all at once, tested on Ubuntu Xenial:
+Do it all at once, tested on Ubuntu Xenial, which is systemd based:

 ```bash
 # Add environment vars pointing Docker to use the proxy